alejandraa-cruiz/Testing_1DL610/Assigment_1/Task4.md

 | EC5                   | R5.2               | If input is not in EC5, function should return "Sorry, `{selected_product.name}` is out of stock." |

 ## Test Cases
 Once the test requirements are defined we write the test cases to fulfill the coverage criterion.
+TC 3.1.1, 3.1.2, 3.1.3

 **Coverage criterion:** testing at least two valid inputs for each equivalence class, and one invalid input.